 Important Information about E-mail Confidentiality . . .

 We cannot guarantee that your e-mail will remain confidential.
 We will do our best to keep your communications private.
-However, our university administration, like many other employers, reserves the right to monitor our e-mail usage and might therefore see the text of your message.
+However, our college administration, like many other employers, reserves the right to monitor our e-mail usage and might therefore see the text of your message.
 If you are in any way concerned about the contents of your e-mail being read by someone other than the person you are contacting, you should consider alternate ways of contacting us.

 When we respond to your e-mail, we will respond to the address from which it is sent.
 If you do not wish others who may have access to the e-mail account you are using to also have access to our response, please consider another means of communication.